ryssbowh/craft-activity/README.md

 User activity and the fields changed will remain viewable even when the object recorded for no longer exists.

+**This plugin will not work if you've opt out of [Project Config](https://craftcms.com/docs/3.x/project-config.html) on which it's based**

 ## Installation

 Install through plugin store or with composer : `composer require rysbowh/craft-activity:^0.1`